 Regulatory Permitting of Reverse Osmosis Treatment Unit

-In an effort to reduce costs, NES assisted GE Betz in operating, diagramming and permitting a reverse osmosis (RO) unit to treat the rinseate hazardous waste stream generated at the facility.
-NES staff evaluated the unit’s operational performance and removal efficiency, developed waste analysis and closure plans, developed RO Unit closure cost estimates, performed an environmental assessment, and obtained an expedited on-site treatment permit pursuant to Permit By Rule (PBR) requirements.
+In an effort to reduce costs, NES assisted GE Betz in operating, diagramming, and permitting a reverse osmosis (RO) unit to treat the rinsate hazardous waste stream generated at the facility.
+NES staff evaluated the unit’s operational performance and removal efficiency, developed waste analysis and closure plans, calculated RO Unit closure cost estimates, performed an environmental assessment, and obtained an expedited on-site treatment permit pursuant to Permit-by-Rule (PBR) requirements.
 The RO unit reduced disposal costs by approximately $200,000 annually.
 In addition, water use costs were reduced.